m-ku66/site_boilerplate/README.md

       //...rest of store
 ```

-How this system works is by switching between pre-defined translations that you or your transaltors set up.
+How this system works is by switching between pre-defined translations that you or your translators set up.
 You define the structure of your site's text in the `TranslationKeys` interface, and then set up the language codes, names, native names, and flags, in the `AVAILABLE_LANGUAGES` constant.
 When you set up the structure for your site's text, _you mirror that structure in the language store with the actual string values_.
 The structure that's in this boilerplate is pretty basic, but you could make a structure that makes more sense like this:

 ```ts
 export interface TranslationKeys {